vinooMj/My-Blockchain-Notes/BlockchainScalability.md

 Scalability is a key challenge in the blockchain technology.
 The ability to handle a large number of transactions in a short period of time is essential for the widespread adoption of blockchain-based applications.
 Here are a few technical approaches that have been proposed to improve scalability:

 -Layer 2 solutions: These are protocols that are built on top of a blockchain and are designed to handle a large number of transactions off-chain, with only the final result being recorded on-chain.
-One example of a layer 2 solution is the Lightning Network, which is built on top of the Bitcoin blockchain and allows for fast, cheap transactions by creating a network of payment channels between users.
+One example of a layer 2 solution is the Lightning Network, which is built on top of the Bitcoin blockchain and allows for fast, cheap transactions by creating a network of payment channels between users..

 -Sharding: This is a technique that involves dividing the blockchain into smaller pieces, or shards, and distributing the processing of transactions across multiple nodes.
 This allows each node to process a smaller subset of the data, reducing the burden on any single node and enabling the blockchain to handle a larger number of transactions per second.